ygdes/TinyScanChain5L/docs/info.md

 * DI0 to DI7 are extra input pins that are read into the scan chain during a strobe on SC_GET

 * Count_Enable lets an internal free-running counter count.
 It is read by the scan chain during a strobe on SC_GET so it must be "frozen" to be sampled.

+Pro tip : the GET strobe only sets bits in the scan chain.
+So you have to strobe RESET low first.

 ## Structure of the scan chain :